hyphanet/website/content/pages/documentation-fr.md

 ### Containers

-A container, in general Freenet terms, is a file that contains several other files.
-In Freenet 0.7, a freesite, or other collection of files, may be bundled together in a ZIP file, which is limited in size to 2MB.
+A container, in general Hyphanet terms, is a file that contains several other files.
+In Hyphanet 0.7, a freesite, or other collection of files, may be bundled together in a ZIP file, which is limited in size to 2MB.
 Containers have the advantage that when you load one page you load all the files on the freesite, so either it loads in its entirety or it doesn't load at all,